Cultural Celebrations Grants Scheme

 1. Introduction

-Funding is available to encourage the expression of cultural identity at the time of the traditional July/August events.
-The activity can be in the form of an event in accordance with PHA COVID-19 Advice.
+Funding is available to encourage or facilitate the expression of cultural identity at the time of the traditional July/August events.

 2. Funding Available